 <add name="reporting" connectionString="Data Source=…"/>

-- In the Xdb Cloud folder (
+- For versions 8.2 Update-1 and later, go to the Xdb Cloud folder (

 Include/), enable the following configuration files: